shadbury/aws_s3_transfer_docker/README.md

 ## Setup

-To use the tool you first need to add the following to your `.zshrc` file (Or whatever your preferred environment is).
+This tool requires docker to use.

+Alteratively, you can pull the app and use it locally if preferred

+### add the following
 ```
 s3_account_transfer(){
         docker run --rm -it \